 Panama (thought to mean “an abundance of fish”) is a Central American country bordered by the Pacific Ocean, the Caribbean Sea, Colombia, and Costa Rica.
 Panama has been a stable democracy since 1990.
 Prosperous and progressive, Panama has the second largest Central American economy.
 While Panama is known for the Panama Canal and its tropical fruit exports, tourism is becoming an important industry.

-Twenty percent of Panama’s land is protected—one of the largest percentages in the world—belonging to the tribes of its indigenous people.
+Twenty percent of Panama’s land is protected, belonging to the tribes of its indigenous people–one of the largest percentages in the world.

-The unemployment rate in Panama is 4.8%, and 11% of the population lives in poverty, living on less than one dollar a day.
+The unemployment rate in Panama is 4.8%, and 11% of the population lives in poverty— on less than one dollar a day.
 Many of the poor are immigrants from Colombia, Venezuela, and Cuba.
 These are the communities where ISL volunteers serve.

 Where We Serve in Panama

-ISL Panama seeks to serve as much of the country’s poor as we can, serving in both rural, semi-rural and urban areas.
+ISL Panama seeks to serve as many of the country’s poor as we can, serving in both rural, semi-rural and urban areas.

-In the urban areas, poverty is more evident and social risks to children and adults is greater, as many of them are exposed to violence, drug addiction, alcoholism, and other crimes.
+In urban areas, poverty is more evident and social risks to children and adults are greater, as many of them are exposed to violence, drug addiction, alcoholism, and other crimes.

 As with any great work, it takes great relationships to get the job done.
 That’s why ISL Panama has partnered with nonprofits, hospitals, governmental and religious groups, and institutions to better serve the underprivileged of Panama.